KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 #### Together, Komodo's Security Service is Unlike Anything Else

-With the Smart Chain at your command, your are prepared to lift your decentralized application (dApp) to levels never before seen in the blockchain industry.
+With the Smart Chain at your command, you are prepared to lift your decentralized application (dApp) to levels never before seen in the blockchain industry.

 ## Smart Chains: A New Alternative To Smart-Contract Platforms